emeu17/serverless-aws/README.md

 ## Available Links
 - baseurl/v1/user - register a new user
 - baseurl/v1/user/login - login a new user
+- baseurl/v1/test - test route with simple message returned
-- baseurl/v1/test - test route only available with valid token
+- baseurl/v1/auth - test route only available with valid token, returns message and provider

 # Todo in order to run on aws